SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/rules/rule.md

 #### errors

-* 204 (Entity not found) – when associated zone is not exists.
+* 204 - Entity not found – when associated zone is not exist.

 ### delete